LaravelDaily/laravel-invoices/README.md

 - Serial numbers as you like it
 - Templates
 - Translations
-- Global settings and overrides on the fly
+- Global settings and overrides on-the-fly

 ## Installation